certifaction/cli/README.md

 In addition to being a useful command line utility, the CLI can be used by standalone applications to sign documents with Certifaction without having to integrate external libraries by calling the command line CLI to either process documents stored in a directory or using the standard input/output.
-The CLI can also be deployed as an HTTP server container on client datacenter or cloud in order to integrate existing document workflow with Certifaction without ever exposing documents to the outside world.
+The CLI can also be deployed as an HTTP server container in the client's datacenter or cloud in order to integrate existing document workflows with Certifaction without ever exposing documents to the outside world.

 ### Standalone application integration

 In this scenario, the standalone application will use the OS command execution available to their platform to run the Certifaction commands.
 The documents can either be saved and loaded on the file system, or they can be passed to the command using the standard input and output.